ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 **NOTE**: The simulation command `disconnect_device` seems to simulate the device not responding to the port, which is different from a lost connection: the IOC reports `No reply from device within xxx ms`.
 When the emulator is actually stopped, with the simulation `stop` command, the IOC detects that there is really no connection and reports `Can't connect to localhost:<port>`.

+**NOTE**: The backdoor does not give access to private variables, so anything prefixed with `_` can not be changed in this way, or through the backdoor in python scripts.

 ## Connecting your IOC

 So, we've got our emulator running, now we need to get our IOC talking to it.
 For this to work it needs to use the standard st.cmd setup so it works with the IOC testing framework.
 Then in your `globals.txt` do the following: